Here’s how to stop concealer from settling in creases and lines with super 13 effective tips you need to try!

 I love to use a sheer coverage foundation and my fit me powder foundation to add another layer of coverage and set the makeup simultaneously.

-However, We don’t want that for under-eyes.
+However, We don’t want to do that for our under-eyes.

 I use the rest of the powder to also set my makeup.